Representation learning in cerebellum-like structures

 In cerebellum, although generally less explored, a similar reinforced plasticity as in the MB calyx has been observed through application of the neuromodulator nicotine.
 Both, in slice and in vivo, application of nicotine could shift the sign of plasticity from depression to potentiation via activation of $\alpha$7 nicotinic acetylcholine receptors~\cite{prestori2013gating, cao2022nicotine}.
 These receptors can facilitate \calcium-dependent plasticity through both, a direct calcium influx as well as depolarization of GrC dendrites~\cite{prestori2013gating}, thus facilitating further \calcium{} influx through VGCC and NMDARs.
 Moreover, if strongly activated, they might even on their own be sufficient to increase \calcium{} to a level that is typically reached through NMDA receptors.
 This is in line with the fact that reinforced plasticity even occurs when NMDARs are blocked~\cite{cao2022nicotine}.
-Thus, similar to observations in calyx, nicotine facilitates stimulation-induced plasticity to enhance responses for relevant afferent inputs.
+Thus, similar to observations in calyx, nicotinic acetylcholine receptors facilitate stimulation-induced plasticity to enhance responses for relevant afferent inputs.

-Concluding, neuromodulatory pathways reinforce short- and long-term plasticity in the calyx and granule layer by promoting depolarization and elevating intracellular \calcium{} and cAMP, highlighting shared mechanisms through which reinforcement enhances representations of behaviorally relevant inputs.
+In conclusion, neuromodulatory pathways reinforce short- and long-term plasticity in the calyx and granule layer by promoting depolarization and elevating intracellular \calcium{} and cAMP, highlighting shared mechanisms through which reinforcement enhances representations of behaviorally relevant inputs.